Solider5126/Solider5126/README.md

 </p>
      <h3 align="center">I am a student of the career of
 Software Development.
-What you like learn and adapt to the work that
+I like to learn and adapt to the work that
 I am also exercising
 I consider myself a responsible person